 In 1979, Patrick was introduced to Armen Boyajian by the bass Paul Plishka and Patrick has remained a loyal member of the Boyajian studio since that time.
 Patrick considers Armen Boyajian to be his greatest vocal influence, followed closely by pianist/conductor John Moriarty and The Metropolitan Opera’s Jane Klaviter.

 In 2014, after years of teaching as a sessional instructor for The University of Western Ontario and The University of Toronto, Patrick accepted an appointment with The University of British Columbia's School of Music as Assistant Professor of Voice and Opera.

-Many current and former members of Patrick’s studio are now performing around the world at theatres like the Bavarian State Opera, the Zurich Opera and The Canadian Opera Company, at Young Artist Programs in Toronto, Vancouver, Calgary, Montreal and Munich, and even on Broadway!
+Many current and former members of Patrick’s studio are now performing around the world at theatres like the Bavarian State Opera, the Zurich Opera and The Canadian Opera Company, at the summer festivals of Glimmerglass and Santa Fe, and at Young Artist Programs in Toronto, Vancouver, Calgary, Montreal and Munich, and some even on Broadway!

 Schedule & History

 - Taos, New Mexico